ITU-BDSA2024-GROUP26/Chirp/docs/report.md

 ## LLMs, ChatGPT, CoPilot, and others
 During the development of our project, we used the following LLMs: ChatGPT and GitHub Copilot.
 ChatGPT was primarily used when we needed clarification, a better overview, boilerplate code or help understanding specific errors and bugs that we couldn't resolve within the group.
 It assisted us through the project development with issues and questions, where the textbook material wasn't enough to guide us.
 On the other hand, Copilot was more code-specific, directly assisting us in writing and completing code.

-Both of the LLMs improved our productivity by saving time on repetitive tasks, such as generating boilerplate code or rewriting previously written code by the group.
-The biggest disadvantage we noticed when using ChatGPT, was that we had to be careful with our prompts and know exactly what we wanted to ask, to receive relevant and helpful responses.
+Both of the LLMs improved our productivity by saving time on repetitive tasks, such as generating boilerplate code or refactoring.
+The biggest disadvantage with ChatGPT was that we had to be careful with our prompts and know exactly what we wanted to ask, to receive relevant and helpful responses.
 At times, especially for obscure code-related issues, ChatGPT's answers weren't helpful, requiring us to either rephrase our questions, or simply not rely on ChatGPT for that issue.
+Occasionally, it would even hallucinate functions that didn't exist, such as when we were working with migrations.
+Overall, ChatGPT had a positive impact on our productivity.